-Last in series of California storms dumps more rain, snow
+Ninth in series of California storms dumps more rain, snow

 At least 20 storm-related deaths have occurred, and a 5-year-old boy remained missing after being swept out of his mother’s car by floodwaters in San Luis Obispo County.

-Dry days are in this week’s forecast for California starting Tuesday.
+Mostly dry days were in the week’s forecast for California starting Tuesday.

+Forecasters were keeping their eyes on a storm forming in the Pacific to see if it gains enough strength to become the state’s 10th atmospheric river of the season.
+Either way it is likely to only bring light rain and will be confined mostly to Northern California when it makes landfall Wednesday, state climatologist Dr. Mike Anderson said Monday during a state weather briefing.